elonen/spritesheet-cleanup/README.md

 Restores a scaled-up, possibly distorted pixel art with noise and JPEG artifacts back to its original resolution.
 Works well for cleaning up sloppy edits in a highres image editor and AI generations.

 The tool detects the original pixel grid pattern, segments individual sprites, and rebuilds the image with the intended "native" pixel resolution.
+Each grid rectangle in the high-resolution input image is called a **cell** — it represents a single pixel in the restored output.

 If the results are not as expected, you can use `--debug` to output visualizations of intermediate processing step to help troubleshoot.

 ## Features

-- **Grid Detection**: Automatically detects the original pixel grid in scaled-up pixel art
+- **Grid Detection**: Automatically detects the cell grid in scaled-up pixel art
 - **Sprite Segmentation**: Identifies and extracts individual sprites from sprite sheets
 - **Noise Reduction**: Optional bilateral filtering to reduce JPEG artifacts and noise
+- **Center Sampling**: Configurable sampling region within each cell to avoid color bleeding from edges
 - **Alpha Channel Processing**: Handles transparency and cleans up alpha channels
 - **Flexible Output**: Save as individual sprites or as a single sprite sheet